PostMonsterG/Roady/README.md

 Suitable for JavaScript, the text from the nodes of the outline will be included, with indentation per OPML indentation level

 ## What Roady does with your data
-- <i>Important: </i>Roady saves your files to GitHub.
+- <i>Important: </i>Roady uploads your files to GitHub.
 Roady cannot tell, and will not warn you, if you upload private files to a public repository.
-- You install Roady by copying an outline of menu items into Drummer's scripts menu, and optionally, by copying the Back Up Now command into Drummer's scheduler.
+- You install Roady by copying an outline of menu items into Drummer's scripts menu, and optionally, by copying the <b>Back Up Now</b> command into Drummer's scheduler.
 You can uninstall or disable Roady by removing or commenting-out these items.
 - Roady stores settings and status information in your web browser's local storage.
 This remains after you remove Roady from your scripts menu and scheduler.
 Your web browser will have controls for managing this data.
 - Roady treats GitHub as a write-only file system.
 It commits everything to the main branch, and does not understand revisions, history, or the difference between public and private repositories.
 Roady is not appropriate for use as a general-purpose client for GitHub.
-For details on what Roady can and cannot do, see Drummer's documentation.

 ## Notes
 - Drummer is a scriptable outliner, created by Dave Winer, and hosted at http://drummer.scripting.com
 - Roady is written in Drumkit, the scripting language for Drummer, which is based on JavaScript.
 The native file format for Drumkit is OPML.
-- Roady was created by Gary Teter, who has a blog at http://oldschool.scripting.com/PostMonsterG and is on Twitter `@PostMonsterG`
+- Roady was created by Gary Teter, who has a blog at http://oldschool.scripting.com/PostMonsterG and is on Twitter `@PostMonsterG`.